BC114

 General notes

-The date “Vendredi 17 juin" [Friday 17 June fell in 1932] is noted on one of the pages – Scales was in Christchurch, New Zealand, by June 1932 as reported by Art in New Zealand, June 1932 (‘Art Notes’, vol. IV, no. 16, pg 291).
-She also exhibited at the New Zealand Academy of Fine Arts Autumn Exhibition, Wellington, in 1932.
+Page 13, the date “Vendredi 17 juin" [Friday 17 June fell in 1932] Scales was in Christchurch, New Zealand, by June 1932 as reported by Art in New Zealand, June 1932 (‘Art Notes’, vol. IV, no. 16, pg 291).
+She also exhibited at the New Zealand Academy of Fine Arts Autumn Exhibition, Wellington, which opened 2 June 1932.
 It is possible the artist intended to write Mercredi [Wednesday] which fell on 17 June in 1931.
 The lecture at Mr Kinzinger’s house on that day would most likely have taken place in St Tropez, France, where Scales was at that time.

 Used as illustration